felix-seifert/serverless-on-heroku/README.md

 ## Architecture

 We want to create a serverless function on Heroku which only starts and executes some code when it is requested.
 Therefore, it should not consume any resources when it is not used.

 Applications on Heroku are managed within app containers which are called dynos.
+Usually, each component of an application runs in such an isolated dyno.
+Scaling the application horizontally means increasing the number of dynos which run the same component.
+As the different dyno types offer different computing performance, vertical scaling means that the types of the dynos is changed.

-One dyno configuration is the one-off dyno which basically has the required functionality for a Function as a Service.
-However, one-off dynos are not addressable via HTTP requests and we want to show how to circumvent this issue.
+The dynos can run in different configurations.
+One such configuration, the one-off dyno, runs detached from other dynos and runs only as long as it executes a task.
+One-off dynos have therefore the required functionality for a Function as a Service.
+However, one-off dynos are not addressable via HTTP requests and are usually attached to a terminal.

-We want to create a post request via Heroku's [Platform API](https://devcenter.heroku.com/articles/platform-api-reference) to start a one-off dyno on which a [simple Python script](https://github.com/felix-seifert/serverless-on-heroku/blob/main/one-off-dyno/serverless-task.py) reads the environment variables provided by the post request.
+We want to fire an external post request via Heroku's [Platform API](https://devcenter.heroku.com/articles/platform-api-reference) to start a one-off dyno which is then not bound to a visible terminal.
+A [simple Python script](https://github.com/felix-seifert/serverless-on-heroku/blob/main/one-off-dyno/serverless-task.py) on the dyno should read the environment variables provided by the post request.
 These environment variables can be considered as the function's arguments.
 If the functions return value is required, it can be read from the function logs.

-To show that the caller of the function does not have to be in the same network or network region, we host a [static website on GitHub](frontend) which you can use to generate calls to your own one-off dyno.
+To show that the caller of the function does not have to be in the same network or network region, we host a [static website on GitHub](https://felix-seifert.github.io/serverless-on-heroku/frontend/) which you can use to generate calls to your own one-off dyno.
 This static website creates a post request to invoke your one-off dyno and shows the logs.

 Executing the tutorial does not result in any additional cost as a Heroku account does not cost any fee.
 Heroku offers some free computing resources which should be sufficient for this tutorial.
 However, if you request a very high amount